 Before we begin, let me say that this tutorial is just gonna show you how to create the cloud.
 But not the architecture fine art itself.
 Click here to learn how to create black and white architecture fine art photography.

 1. Open a new layer

 The first step is to create a new layer.

-Or if you already open your photo file just simply create a new layer by clicking the blank page icon lower-left corner of the photoshop (next to the delete icon).
+Or if you have already opened your photo file just simply create a new layer by clicking the blank page icon lower-left corner of photoshop (next to the delete icon).

 2. Turn the Layer Black

 Well…I never see a black cloud in architecture fine art (If you saw it, I love to see it), that’s why it is usually a white cloud on dark background.
 And to this, you can simply do it by pressing the ctrl+I (windows) or command+I (mac).